praetorian-inc/noseyparker/crates/vectorscan-sys/README.md

 ## Licensing
 Vectorscan is released under a 3-clause BSD license. pyperscan is released under the Apache License Version 2.0 or the MIT license.
-Boost is released under the Boost License Version 1.0.